 These datasets are freely and openly available to anyone.
 There are several ways you can discover the data:

 Earthdata Search provides the only means for data discovery, filtering, visualization, and access across all of NASA’s Earth science data holdings.
 It allows you to search by any topic, collection, or place name.
 Using Global Imagery Browse Services (GIBS), Earthdata Search enables high-performance, highly available data visualization when applicable.

 Note that you must create an account to download the data.
 Registering for a profile is free and open to everyone.

 NRT data products are available within three hours from satellite observation and accessed via Land, Atmosphere Near real-time Capability for EOS (LANCE).
-NRT active fire data from MODIS and VIIRS are accessed via Fire Information for Resource Management System (FIRMS).
+NRT active fire data from Moderate Resolution Imaging Spectroradiometer (MODIS) and Visible Infrared Imaging Radiometer Suite (VIIRS) are accessed via Fire Information for Resource Management System (FIRMS).